X-on/surgeryconnect-patient-api-docs/source/includes/_file_requests.md

 `shortLinkExpiresAt` | String | The timestamp when access to this file request via the short link URL will expire.
 After this time, the patient will be unable to respond to this file request using a web browser, though an authenticated patient app user might still be able to respond as long as `expiresAt` is `null` or in the future.
 `shortLinkId` | String | An ID that can be used to form a public URL to the file request.
 This allows an unauthenticated user to access a webpage through which they can view/respond to the file request.
 `type` | String | Determines what file type/size restrictions should be used when validating user-selected files.
+`filesUpdateWebhookUrl` | String | The URL of the webhook where `file-request.files.update` events will be sent.
+If null, these events will be send to `https://sc-api.x-onweb.com/api/v2/patient-notifications` by default.